 Character Designer

 We have an extensive article on the subject of character design.
-There we have explained the role of a Game Artist in character design studios in detail.
+There we have explained the role of a Game Artist in a character design company in detail.
 However, as this is a stand-alone article, we will provide a concise description here.

 Character artists have a prominent role in game art design.
 In smaller studios, they might also work as a modeler, transforming their own digital art into a 3d model.
 Their main task, however, is to provide the team with thumbnails and sketches depicting the final look of the characters.